Money Run

 Money Run is the third solo studio album by American rapper Bad Azz.
 It was released on March 11, 2003, via Out of Bounds Entertainment/Double Dollar Sign Records.
 It features guest appearances from 40 Glocc, Big Hollis, Bonnie, Conflict, Kenya Baker, Marcel, LaToiya Williams, Lil' Tip Toe, Sene, Skee 64 Oz., Soopafly and Terrell Carter.
 The album peaked at number 85 on the Billboard Top R&B/Hip-Hop Albums chart in the United States.

+Critical reception

+Money Run received positive reviews from music critics.
+Soren Baker, in a review for Chicago Tribune, called it a strong album, praising Bad Azz for his "introspective rhymes" and his versatility in rapping about a wide range of topics.
+Ricardo Hazell of HipHopDX commended the album, saying that it is "one of the hottest joints out of L.A." of 2003.
+RapReviews's Matt Jost praised the album for its variety and Bad Azz for his vocal performance, as he "rides these beats with the usual ease, his lively voice always expressing a real care for the subjects and topics of his rhymes".
+The journalist criticized the rapper's lyrics for being too simple.
+In a review for The Source, Ryan Ford wrote: "Money Run proves that Bad Azz has not wavered too far from the road to success".